Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Experiments

-\textbf{Predictive Performance.} In the experiment, we demonstrate the effectiveness of SANEpool in predicting the synergy score of drug combinations over a comprehensive list of baselines.
-The tested SANEpool model consists of a SANEpool layer followed by two GNN layers.
-For GNN baselines (GCN, GAT, GIN, DAGNN, SAGPool, Diffpool ) and the quantitative baseline, DeepSignalingSynergy.
-We test their performance using open-source code.
+In the experiment, we demonstrate the effectiveness of SANEpool in predicting the synergy score of drug/drug combinations.
 Table \ref{tab:table1} illustrates the experimental results.
-The experimental results indicate that SANEpool can accurately predict the synergy score of drug combinations and achieve the state-of-art predictive performance among the competitive baselines. \\
+The experimental results indicate that SANEpool can accurately predict the synergy score of drug/drug combinations and achieve the state-of-the-art predictive performance among these competitive baselines.

-Furthermore, (1) we find that SANEpool significantly improves the performance over flat GNNs (i.e. GIN,GCN,GAT,DAGNN), which indicates that hierarchical graph representation learning technique in molecular networks can provide informative graph embedding with biological meaning.
-(2) SANEpool outperforms other hierarchical graph pooling algorithms, and this observation indicates that incorporating edge information in the graph pooling is a potential future direction in the molecular network analysis, where graphs always have thousands of high-centrality nodes. \\
+Furthermore, (1) we find that SANEpool significantly improves the performance over flat GNNs (i.e., GIN, GCN, GAT, DAGNN), which indicates that hierarchical graph representation learning technique in molecular networks can provide informative graph embedding with biologically meaning.
+(2) SANEpool outperforms other hierarchical graph pooling algorithms, and this observation indicates that incorporating edge information in the graph pooling is a potential future direction in the molecular network analysis, where graphs always have thousands of high-centrality nodes.